Wednesday, November 26, 2014

 “For a long time I could not conceive how one man could go forth to murder his fellow, or even why there were laws and governments; but when I heard details of vice and bloodshed, my wonder ceased and I turned away with disgust and loathing.” -the creature, Frankenstein by Mary Shelley

-The dragon's blood tree is arguably the most interesting-looking tree on our planet and its red sap was mythologized as resembling the blood of a dragon.
+The tree’s red sap was mythologized as resembling the blood of a dragon.
 These trees can be found on plateaus, beaches, mountains, and wherever else they feel like sprouting up from the mighty ground.

 A dream of mine is to sit under a dragon's blood tree and admire Socotra's diverse flora and fauna, read a book, eat the tree's berries, contemplate, and whatever else.
 That seems easily-attainable, but sadly, it will probably never come true.